jannis-baum/EmmaEmb/README.md

 ### Feature distribution across spaces

+For a selected feature from the feature data, EmmaEmb provides two metrics to assess the alignment of features across embedding spaces:

 - **KNN feature alignment scores**: Quantify the alignment of features by examining the nearest neighbors of each sample in different spaces.
-This score reveals the extent to which similar samples in one space are also similar in another.
+This score reveals the extent to which samples with a shared feature are embedded close to each other in different spaces.
 - **KNN class similarity matrix**: Measure the consistency of class-level relationships by assessing the overlap of nearest neighbors for samples within the same class across spaces.
-This provides insights into class-level embedding fidelity.
+This provides insights into the relationships between classes in different embedding spaces.

 ### Pairwise space comparison

+EmmaEmb provides two metrics to directly compare two embedding spaces:

-- **Global comparison of pairwise distances**: Pairwise distances are calculated between all samples within each embedding space.
-This enables a global comparison of distance distributions across spaces to understand geometric alignment.
+- **Global comparison of pairwise distances**: Compare the distribution of pairwise distances between samples in two embedding spaces.
+This metric is useful for assessing the overall similarity of the two spaces.
+The pairwise distances can also be visualized in a scatter plot.
-- **Cross-space neighborhood similarity**: Determine how neighborhoods of samples overlap between embedding spaces.
-This metric is key to assessing local structural preservation.
+- **Cross-space neighborhood similarity**: Assess the similarity of local neighborhoods in two embedding spaces.
+This metric is useful for identifying regions where the two spaces diverge.
+The similarity is calculated based on the overlap of k-nearest neighbors between samples in the two spaces.
+The regions of divergence can be characterized using the feature data.

 ## Installation